cs87-dartmouth/Fall2021/documentation/syllabus.md

 @m_class{m-block m-danger}

 @par Warning!
     Participation in the final project presentations is mandatory.
-This is scheduled during our final exam period, which is **FIXME**.
+This is scheduled during our final exam period, which is **TBA**.
 Put this in your calendar.

 For inspiration, take a look at the rendering competition results from prior iterations of this course, or similar courses at other universities: